-To qualify for access to low-THC medical marijuana in Texas, a patient must be a permanent resident of the state and suffering from intractable epilepsy.
-No other medical conditions currently qualify.
+To qualify for access to low-THC medical marijuana in Texas, a patient must be a permanent resident of the state and suffering from:

-The applicant must then be approved by two physicians that note that two or more FDA-approved drugs failed to treat the patient.
+The applicant must then be approved by a physician.
 There are no age limitations for license holders.